jessicarush/react-notes/libraries.md

 Doing this may help visualize some other things too, for example you may decide to ensure each component has a background color for smoother overall transitions.

 Lastly, [this git commit](https://github.com/jessicarush/colour-app/commit/7183725387a60b24d268760cfd463601b2b7ae97) shows the changes made to implement page transitions.
-The commit after that one refactors the
+The commit after that one refactors the `page-transition-helper` wrapper div into its own component.

 ## React sortable